-- 1. Near-term responses: Further progress in review of member services - 2.
-Characteristics: Evolution to stores specializing in Internet device service - 3.
-Strength: Profit structure changed into one where services also generate revenue - 4.
-Medium term business plan: Full rollout of SLP stores providing solution services - 5.
-Near-term operating results: Earnings to recover from the beginning of the second half of this term with further progress in the examination of services for members - 6.
-Evaluation: Fresh start and strengthening the system to regain trust
+- 1. Characteristics: Evolution to stores specializing in Internet device service - 2.
+Strength: Profit structure changed into one where services also generate revenue - 3.
+Medium term business plan: Improvement in trust and a full rollout of SLP stores providing solution services - 4.
+Near-term operating results: Earnings to recover from the beginning of the second half of this term with further progress in the examination of services for members - 5.
+Evaluation: Fresh start and regaining trust